BitMind-AI/bitmind-subnet/README.md

 **Core Components:**

 - **Miners:** Tasked with running binary classifiers that discern between genuine and AI-generated content.
-  - **Research Integration:** We systematically update our detection models and methodologies in response to emerging academic research, offering resources like training codes and model weights to our community.
+  - **Research Integration:** We systematically update our detection models and methodologies in response to emerging academic research, offering resources like training code, model weights and datasets to our community.
 - **Validators:** Responsible for challenging miners with a balanced mix of real and synthetic images, drawn from a diverse pool of sources.
-  - **Resource Expansion:** We are committed to enhancing the validators' capabilities by increasing the diversity and volume of the image pool, which supports rigorous testing and validation processes.
+  - **Resource Expansion:** We continuously add new datasets and generative models to our validators in order to maximize the coverage of the types of media our miners are incentivized to detect.

 **Subnet Architecture Diagram**
 ![Subnet Architecture](static/Subnet-Arch.png)